 Why Does Concrete Sink?

-Everyone has seen an old slab of concrete that is uneven and tilted.
+Everyone has seen a slab of concrete that is uneven and tilted.
 When the concrete was poured, it was laid evenly, but over time it became crooked.
 There are several reasons that your concrete walkway, crawlspace or foundation is sinking.
 The most common reasons are due to moisture and soil type.

 Moisture and Soil